-In November last year I received a renewal notice for term life cover and premiums were increasing and as we had recently cleared all our debt decided I should be cancelling it but thought I’d have check up with my GP.
-I told I him couldn’t remember being checked for bowel cancer so he arranged for the normal tests they do and supplied 3 days of samples.
+In November last year, I received a renewal notice for term life cover and premiums were increasing and as we had recently cleared all our debt decided I should be cancelling it but thought I’d have a check-up with my GP.
+I told him I couldn’t remember being checked for bowel cancer so he arranged for the normal tests they do and supplied 3 days of samples.

-Following detection of blood in my faeces I was referred to a specialist (who was on holiday) so I saw him at the end of February and as I had private medical cover a colonoscopy was scheduled for 30 March.
-He told me the amount of blood was miniscule and chances were it was probably nothing to be concerned about.
+Following detection of blood in my faeces, I was referred to a specialist (who was on holiday) so I saw him at the end of February and as I had private medical cover a colonoscopy was scheduled for 30 March.
+He told me the amount of blood was minuscule and chances were it was probably nothing to be concerned about.

 I had HALs anterior resection at Taranaki Base Hospital as due to my mitochondrial issues I needed to go into HDU after surgery.
 Private Hospital was not an option.

 All went according to plan and on the 1st June, I had an outpatient’s appointment to go over test results and discuss if any further action is required.
 To my astonishment, he confirmed all the tests were good and no further treatment was required.
 He will see me in 12 months time and look at doing a further colonoscopy.
 In the meantime, four monthly blood tests are to be arranged through my GP.
 I just feel so lucky.

 There is no real history in the family although I did have an uncle on my father’s side that did have bowel cancer.